 - late 16th century

 Dallas Museum of Art.
-The Wendy and Emery Reves Collection (Dallas, Texas: Dallas Museum of Art, 1985), 155.
+Decorative Arts Highlights from the Wendy and Emery Reves Collection.
+(Dallas, Texas: Dallas Museum of Art, 1995), 62.